manuelinfosec/web3py-simple-storage-fcc/README.md

 ```

 ### Deployment to a testnet or mainnet
-You could change the network you're deploying to.
-The script defaults to Rinkeby testnet with chain id, 4.
-Do so my editing `deploy.py` :
+A custom network deployment is possible by changing the HTTP provider and chain ID.
+The script defaults to Rinkeby testnet with chain ID, 4.
+Do so by editing `deploy.py` :

 ```python
 # imports